Vluuks/AndroidPractice/Week1/Lab2/README.md

 The variables `al` and `ik` can be seen as references to the respective objects.
 They each use the `Student` blueprint, but the contents of the properties are different.

+➡️ *Exercise 4.1* Use the constructor we added in exercise 3, and replace the instantiation of the first three student objects with this constructor.

-➡️ *Exercise 4* Adjust the constructor to incorporate the property you added in 1.1 and instantiate three student objects in `StudentTest.java`'s `main` method with this new constructor.
+➡️ *Exercise 4.2* Adjust the constructor to incorporate the property you added in 1.1 and instantiate three student objects in `StudentTest.java`'s `main` method with this new constructor.
 Verify that it works by compiling and running your code.

 {% spoiler "Hint: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: